 8. Do One Thing Slowly

-Pick one small action and don’t rush it:
+Pick one small part of your morning and intentionally don’t rush it.

 9. Avoid Jumping Straight Into “Doing”